imagitama/vrc-thumbnail-image/README.md

+**This package is no longer required as the SDK now lets you specify an image during upload**

 # VRC Thumbnail Image

 A Unity script to automate using a static image as the background for your VRChat thumbnail.